-With ordinary, long-term travel, you aren’t likely to stay at anything that could remotely be dubbed a “resort.”
+With ordinary, long-term travel, you aren’t likely to stay at anything that could remotely be dubbed a “resort,” let alone an all-inclusive resort.
 Every dollar spent is another closer to needing to fly back home, so you aim to make it stretch as far as possible.

 Our resort included these major benefits:

 - Three buffet meals (actually excellent food for breakfast, lunch, and dinner)

 - Unlimited alcoholic beverages (though pretty weak on the spike)

 - Nightly hour-long shows (surprisingly high-quality dance, skits, and comedy)

 There were a few other incidental benefits, but they’re negligible enough to not include in these calculations.

 But how does that compare to paying for everything a la carte?